-For marketers, the challenge is a big one: how do they reach the user without providing a jarring experience?
+The challenge is a big one for marketers: how do they reach the user without providing a jarring experience?
 Wearable users want a seamless experience, and any ad that seems out of place will frustrate users.

 Marketers will need to adapt to these new platforms and provide relevant and unobtrusive messaging.
 Costs can be another issue for the popularity of these gadgets.

-The last decade has been rise to some incredible technological advances, and the focus seems to be ever drifting towards putting more power in the hands of the user.
+The last decade has been rising to some incredible technological advances, and the focus seems to be ever drifting towards putting more power in the user's hands.

 So, is virtual and augmented reality right up there with the movie Matrix?

-However, now, we see devices, apps, and software that are designed specifically to enhance the real world.
-Wearables are immersive, and at the moment this is how they’re changing the technology landscape.
+However, now, we see devices, apps, and software designed specifically to enhance the real world.
+Wearables are immersive, and at the moment, this is how they’re changing the technology landscape.

 In short, is virtual and augmented reality delivering the future?

-The short answer is that, while it may not be the technology of Star Trek, it is undoubtedly an admirable undertaking.
+The short answer is that, while it may not be Star Trek's technology, it is undoubtedly an admirable undertaking.

-The technology industry continues to see more revolutionary ideas each year, and not just from the giant corporations either.
-A contribution can count from anyone, and that seems to be the real idea of the future – technology improving by people and for people.
+The technology industry continues to see more revolutionary ideas each year, not just from giant corporations either.
+A contribution can count from anyone, which seems to be the real idea of the future – technology improving people and people.